Skip subnavigation and go to article content

 Annie is a graduate of the UC Berkeley – UCSF Joint Medical Program and now a family medicine physician.
 With experiences in HIV/AIDS research, public health, and community medicine, she works to foster community-based participatory research as well as translational research and implementation science to enhance community collaboration and health care delivery.
 Her career started at Kaiser Permanente National Diversity working to advance the National Standards for Culturally & Linguistically Appropriate Services in Health Care throughout the health system and nationally.
 Later in the Joint Medical Program, she completed a Master’s of Health and Medical Sciences (MS) in global health research, examining the intersection of HIV and socioeconomic determinants amongst rural Kenyan communities.
 Integrating both global and local experiences, she has worked with extensive multidisciplinary collaborations, including the following: UCSF multisectoral agricultural intervention Shamba Maisha, San Francisco General Hospital Newcomers Health Program/Survivors International/UCSF Trauma Recovery Center in refugee health, Santa Clara County/Veggielution Community Farm in local food systems, Ventura County Public Health in diabetes prevention, and Ventura Family Medicine Residency in addiction medicine.
 She is passionate about planetary health, sustainability, and interdependent syndemics that share social determinants contributing to emergence and clustering of disease processes, and how these interactions contribute to increased risk, vulnerability, and adverse health outcomes.
 Annie cherishes time with her family and friends, all whom strengthen her journey in life.
 She rejuvenates outdoors by exploring and appreciating the wonders of our marvelous world.
 She enjoys learning about cultural history, food heritage, culinary arts, and sharing conversation and company by breaking bread together.

-BingYune Chen MPH ’10
+BingYune Chen, MPH ’10

 BingYune Chen is a healthcare thought partner and data scientist.
 He has decades of experience as a founder, startup investor, Fortune 10 manager, and nonprofit leader.
 BingYune also has market expertise in digital health, integrated care, machine learning, and data democratization.
 By day, he leads data concierge services at BingYune & Co, an advanced analytics firm based in San Francisco, California.
 The firm builds data products at the intersection of strategy, technology, and inclusion to improve the performance of organizations and mitigate the bias in AI systems.
 By night, he teaches classes on deep learning at a coding bootcamp and serves as a Board Member to several nonprofits solving complex human health problems at scale.
 BingYune earned his Master of Public Health and Bachelor of Science in Bioengineering from the University of California, Berkeley.
 He is passionate about partnering with leaders and teams to take collective, positive actions to ensure their organizations become a driving force for social, environmental, and economic benefit.
 In his free time, BingYune can be found sipping a kale smoothie or meditating on a rowing machine.

-Gene Ho MPH ’20, BA ’19
+Gene Ho, MPH ’20, BA ’19

 Gene Ho is a two-time graduate from UC Berkeley’s School of Public Health, receiving his BA in Public Health in 2019, and MPH in 2020 from the 4+1 Epidemiology/Biostatistics program.
 Gene currently works as a Data Scientist at the Los Angeles County Public Health Department, working on the county’s COVID-19 response.
 During his time at UC Berkeley, he was heavily involved in a variety of organizations focused on health equity and community empowerment, like the Berkeley Free Clinic, Helix Medical, the Alameda County Public Health Department.
-As a recent alumnus, he is continuing his involvement with Berkeley Public Health as a former SPH Student Government Co-Chair, researcher, and Online MPH program course facilitator.
+As a recent alumnus, he is continuing his involvement with Berkeley Public Health as a former BPH Student Government Co-Chair, researcher, and Online MPH program course facilitator.
 When not working for LACDPH or Berkeley, Gene enjoys spending his time cooking, hiking, and picnicking at SF parks.

-Whitney Kennedy MPH ’15, BA ’11
+Whitney Kennedy, MPH ’15, BA ’11

 Whitney Kennedy holds an MPH in Health Policy and Management (2015) and a BA in Sociology and Public Health (2011) from UC Berkeley.
 She currently serves as Chief of Staff to Kaiser Permanente’s Northern California Regional President, supporting cross-functional collaboration between Hospital and Health Plan Operations, Strategy Development, Quality and Patient Safety, Finance, Human Resources, Compliance, Community Health, The Permanente Medical Group and more for KP’s 21 medical centers spanning from Central Valley to the North Bay and serving over 4.5 million members.
 In this role, she also leads the Executive Consultant Community of Practice and serves as the co-director for Kaiser Permanente’s Administrative Fellowship program.
 Prior to joining Kaiser Permanente, Whitney held roles in performance improvement and data analytics at Brown & Toland Medical Group and Blue Shield of CA. In her spare time, Whitney loves exploring new parks and hiking trails with her husband and puppy.

-David Newhouse MPH ’79, MD, MBA
+David Newhouse, MPH ’79, MD, MBA

 David Newhouse, MD retired in 2015 from The Permanente Medical Group in Fremont, California after 37 years of service.
 He held leadership roles including departmental chief, assistant-physician- in chief and program director for the Fremont Infertility center.
 His roles as assistant-physician-in chief included diversity, performance improvement, service, marketing, and leadership development.
 In 2003, he developed a program using analytics to improve physician service scores by race/ethnicity, gender and age.
 Using analytics, potential unconscious bias in the physician could be identified and corrective actions identified.
 It incorporated the concepts of intersectionality and systems analysis.
 The same concepts were applied for hospital service scores and quality metrics.
 In 2007, the work was recognized by Kaiser Permanente with the RJ Erickson individual diversity award.